septentrio-gnss/SbfMixer/tutorial.md

 This flow consists of two parts.
 The upper part allows reading information transmitted by the receiver and is composed as follows:
 - Reading information on the ACM0 serial connection
-    - You must specify the name of your serial connection as well as a baud rate of 115200.
+    - You must specify the name of your serial connection as well as a baud rate of `115200`.
     - Input needs to be sent as soon as they are decoded.
-Hence, the "Split input into fixed length of ' '" (empty = 1).
+Hence, the "Split input into fixed length of 1" (empty is equivalent to 1).
     - On limited hardware, you can try after a timeout of 10ms or with bigger chunks, but this can add delay or disrupt connection if you are between two devices communicating together through SbfMixer.
 (Autopilot <-> SbfMixer <-> Septentrio receiver)

 - The blocks will then be decoded using SbfParser